isaac-for-healthcare/i4h-sensor-simulation/docs/ultrasound_simulator_technical_guide.md

 This processing chain transforms the idealized reflection data into images with the characteristic appearance and artifacts of clinical ultrasound.

-## 4. Physics-Based Features

-The simulator implements several physics-based features for realistic ultrasound imaging:

-### 4.1 Tissue Modeling and Material System
+## 4. Tissue Modeling and Material System

 The simulator uses a material system to define the acoustic properties of different tissues and their interaction with ultrasound.
 This section explains how materials are defined, assigned to objects, and utilized throughout the ray-tracing process.

-#### Material Definition and Properties
+### 4.1 Material Definition and Properties

 Materials in the simulator are defined through the `Material` class [`csrc/core/material.cpp`], which encapsulates all acoustic properties relevant to ultrasound simulation: